Parrotia persica, Iron Tree: planting, pruning and care

 • Discover our selection of Parrotia, Ironwood: 5 most beautiful varieties

-• Ironwood is marvellous for small gardens but it’s not the only one; discover our selection of 7 trees for small gardens.
+• Ironwood is a delight for small gardens but it is not the only one, discover our selection of 7 trees to plant in a small garden.

-• Learn more about Parrotia in Olivier’s video
+• Find out more about Parrotia in Olivier’s video

 Frequently asked questions

-• I don't have any space left at home.
+• I don't have any space at home.
 Can I still accommodate a Parrotia?

-Indeed, there are many varieties of Persian ironwood with a narrow or very compact habit.
-Varieties such as 'Vanessa' or 'Persian Spire' can even be grown in a pot.
+Indeed, there are many Parrotia persica varieties with a narrow habit or very compact growth, such as 'Vanessa' or 'Persian Spire', which can even be grown in pots.

-Parrotia persica dislikes heat and drought.
-Not recommended for this type of climate.
-If you're looking for a small tree with autumn interest in this area, opt instead for Cotinus for its foliage or Arbutus for its flowering.
+Parrotia persica does not tolerate heat or drought.
+It is therefore not recommended for this type of climate.
+If you are looking for a small tree that provides autumn interest in this region, rather opt for Cotinus for its foliage or Arbutus for its flowering.

 Comments